jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

     ![A demo of instantiating an extension project from the official template](../assets/images/init-from-template.gif)

+3. List out the files that were created (`ls -la` or `tree -a` are good options)

-3. Install it in development mode
+4. Install the extension in development mode

     ```bash
     # Create and activate a virtualenv